 6.1.2.
 Termination and convergence criteria¶

 There are three possible criteria for defining when the optimizer should terminate the optimization process.

 - Absolute target reached:

-- If the value of the goal function is less than the Target value, the optimizer will terminate.
+- If the value of the cost function is less than the Target value, the optimizer will terminate.

 - Relative tolerance reached:

 - If the change in the cost function between calls is smaller than the value given by “Relative tolerance”-setting, AND if the change in the optimizer parameter values between calls are smaller than the “Precision” setting of each parameter, the optimizer will terminate.
 Note that both criteria need to be fulfilled for termination.

 - Max number of evaluations reached:

 - The optimizer will automatically terminate after performing the number of measurements specified by “Max evaluations”.

 By default, the “Target value” is set to minus infinity, which means that it will never terminate the optimizer.
 In addition, the “Relative tolerance” is set to infinity by default, which means that only the “Precision” of the individual optimizer parameters matter for relative convergence.